Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Causal mixed models

-For example, one could use a LMM with a random exposure effect, where the random effects $Z_{1i}$ and $\epsilon_{i}$ are independent and follow some pre-specified distribution.
-LMMs are often used in epidemiological studies and particularly the fitting of LMMs with (independent) Gaussian random effects ($Z_{1}$) and Gaussian residual $(\epsilon)$ is implemented in standard software packages, e.g. \texttt{PROC MIXED} in \texttt{SAS} and the \texttt{lmer} package in \texttt{R}.
-It is also possible to let the variance components of $\epsilon$ and $Z_{1}$ depend on $\boldsymbol{M}$ and $\boldsymbol{L}$.
-The Gaussian model might be fitted using likelihood-based methods or Bayesian methods, see e.g. \citet{Browne2006}.
-Note that when $U\mid \boldsymbol{M}$ or $N_{Y} \mid \boldsymbol{M}, \boldsymbol{L}$ are not Gaussian distributed the Gaussian mixed model is misspecified and the conditional ICE distribution cannot be estimated with the model.
-However, even in that case, a Gaussian random effects fit can be useful to study whether there is any remaining variability in ICE within a $\boldsymbol{m}$-subpopulation.
-When the variance component of the random exposure effect is small one could use the CATE as an appropriate proxy for the ICE of individuals in the subpopulation.
-Otherwise, the TBR and THR in the subpopulation could be estimated from the LMM fit, as proposed by \citet{Yin2018}.
-Again, these TBR and THR estimates will only be accurate when $U\mid \boldsymbol{M}$ and $N_{Y} \mid \boldsymbol{M}, \boldsymbol{L}$ are (approximately) Gaussian distributed.
-In the case of (only) misspecified random-effects distributions in generalized linear mixed models (GLMMs), the fixed effect parameters of the marginalized population characteristics are still valid but the standard errors of the estimates are affected \citep{McCulloch2011}.
+Linear mixed models (LMMs) are often used in epidemiological studies and particularly the fitting of LMMs with (independent) Gaussian random effects ($Z_{1}$) and Gaussian residual $(\varepsilon)$ is implemented in standard software packages, e.g.~\texttt{PROC MIXED} in \texttt{SAS} and the \texttt{lmer} package in \texttt{R}.
+Letting the variance components of $\varepsilon$ and $Z_{1}$ depend on $\boldsymbol{X}$ is possible.
+The Gaussian model might be fitted using likelihood-based or Bayesian methods \citep{Browne2006}.
+Note that when there exists $\boldsymbol{x}$ such that $U_{1}{\mid} \boldsymbol{X}{=}\boldsymbol{x}$ or $N_{Y} {\mid} \boldsymbol{X}{=}\boldsymbol{x}$ are not Gaussian distributed, the Gaussian mixed model is misspecified.
+Then, the $Z_{1}$ distribution would be a biased estimate of the conditional ICE distribution.
+However, even in that case, a Gaussian random effects fit can be helpful to study whether there is any remaining variability in ICE within a subpopulation where $\boldsymbol{X}{=}\boldsymbol{x}$.
+When the variance component of the random exposure effect is small, and assumptions \ref{CH2A2}, \ref{CH2A3}, \ref{CH2A1}, and \ref{CH2A4} apply, one could use the CATE as an appropriate proxy for the ICE.
+If the size of the variance component is considerable, the TBR and THR in the subpopulation could be estimated from the LMM fit, as proposed by \citet{Yin2018}.
+These TBR and THR estimates will only be accurate when $U_{1}{\mid} \boldsymbol{X}$ and $N_{Y} {\mid} \boldsymbol{X}$ are (approximately) Gaussian distributed.
+In the case of (only) misspecified random-effects distributions in generalized linear mixed models (GLMMs), the fixed effect parameters of the marginalized population characteristics are still unbiased, but the standard errors of the estimates are affected \citep{McCulloch2011}.